yachty66/DailyNotes/README.md

 - [ ] dont have an icon in docker but have mac status bar item with white icon
 - [ ] its a real application in dmg format
 - [ ] contains exact steps to make it running on mac

+now once the app was started the first time it should be working always